badlogic/basis-site/README.md

 <!-- blog/another-post/index.html -->
 {{
     metadata = {
-        title = "Hello world",
+        title: "Another post",
-        published = true,
+        published: false,
-        date = "2018/07/03 20:15"
+        date: "2018/07/03 20:15"
     }
 }}
-... includes & content ...
+... includes and content ...
 ```

 Running basis-site, we'll get `output/blog/hello-world/index.html` and `output/blog/another-post/index.html` as we'd expect.
 It will also copy the image `a-nice-image.jpg`.

 Nobody will ever know about our blog posts, unless we link them from the landing page.
 How do we get a list of blog posts into the landing page?

-Basis-site provides a handful of functions to every template it evaluates, one of which is `listFiles(path, withMetadataOnly, recursive)`.
+Basis-site provides a handful of functions to every template it evaluates, one of which is `listFiles(String path, boolean withMetadataOnly, boolean recursive)`.

 This function will return the files in the specified path, which is relative to the input directory.
 E.g. `"blog/"` would return the files in the `input/blog/` directory.
 If we pass `true` for `withMetadataOnly`, then only files that define a `metadata` map in their first basis-template code span will be returned (like our blog post files above).
 Finally, if we pass `true` for `recursive`, the function will not only return the files in the specified folder, but also all files in its sub-folders.